mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 - DCOS-43044 - Normally, frameworks are expected to record the agent identifier and the resource provider identifier before accepting an offer.
 To help ensure frameworks record the agent identifier and resource provider identifier before accepting an offer (OfferOperation), the agent identifier and resource provider have been added to the `OperationStatus` message received by the scheduler.
 The framework can then issue a proper acknowledgement for the update, even if there's no access to previously-checkpointed information.

 - DCOS-43544 - Logic changes enable nested containers to run under the same user account as the user associated with their parent container by default.
-For nested containers in a pod, the default executor’s user–that is, the user running the top-level container–has been the framework user.
+For nested containers in a pod, the default executor’s user--that is, the user running the top-level container--has been the framework user.
 In a scenario where the framework user is a normal user but the nested container user is `root`, the change in this release enables the second-level nested containers to run as the same user–for example, the `root` user–as the parent top-level container instead of as the framework user by default.

 - DCOS-43593 - This release fixes an issue that could cause Mesos master endpoints—such as reserveResources or createVolume—to fail during authorization.
 For example, before implementing this fix, the authorization requests for an endpoint might fail or be incomplete if there’s extreme load on the IAM service.
 The change in this release ensures that authorization requests for an endpint are complete before continuing.